tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 #### AGHUse (by Hospital de Clínicas de Porto Alegre)

-AGHUse is a complete Hospital Information System (HIS).
+AGHUse is a complete EHR (Electronic Health Record).

-I am the former Project Manager and Technical Leader.
+I am the former Project Manager and Technical Leader, and latter the IT Executive in charge for rolling out it on the first 23 hospitals, including small, medium and large hospitals.

 Since the very first day I am an observer of the great progress that the project and his branches are delivering across the country.
 In 2016, we have put it as the most adopted university hospital software in Brasil.
 In 2017 the project received a Public Innovation Award from ENAP.

-Now the project is maintained by the "Comunidade AGHUse: that includes partners like UNICAMP, Army, AirForce, states and other universities.
+Now the project is maintained by the "Comunidade AGHUse: that includes partners like UNICAMP, Army, AirForce, local governments and other universities.

 {{< youtube MZocqXWM-Ig >}}

 Hospital de Clínicas de Porto Alegre (+900 beds) was appointed by the federal government in 2009 as a blueprint for a digital healthcare business model.
+Now its software is shared across the country.

 References:
 {{< link "https://www.hcpa.edu.br" >}}